mchmarny/knative-demos/jib-build/README.md

 # Demo: Jib-based Tekton Pipeline

-This demo shows how to use [Tekton Pipelines](https://github.com/tektoncd/pipeline) to build java code from source code in a git repository to a running application.
-In this demo we will build a sample [Spring app using Google Cloud Vision API](https://github.com/mchmarny/spring-cloud-gcp/tree/master/spring-cloud-gcp-samples/spring-cloud-gcp-vision-api-sample) and deploy it to a Knative cluster.
+This demo shows how to use [Tekton Pipelines](https://github.com/tektoncd/pipeline) to build java code from source code in a su-directory of git repository.
+In this demo I will build a sample [Spring app using Google Cloud Vision API](https://github.com/mchmarny/spring-cloud-gcp/tree/master/spring-cloud-gcp-samples/spring-cloud-gcp-vision-api-sample) and deploy it to a Knative cluster.

 ### Configure Dependance Cache

-Maven will be downloading a lot of dependencies, to ensure the subsequent build run faster, define a `PersistentVolumeClaim` on your cluster
+Maven will be downloading a lot of dependencies, to ensure the subsequent build run faster, first define a `PersistentVolumeClaim` on your cluster

 ```bash
 kubectl apply -f cache.yaml